amothytintoni/Fence_GAN_torch/README.md

 Unzip the KDD99_Final.zip and then run Fence_GAN.py.
 Hyperparameters are set as global variables in the Fence_GAN.py file

 ### More training option
-Enter `python3 main.py -h` for more training options
+Enter `python main.py -h` for more training options
 ```
     usage: Train your Fence GAN [-h] [--dataset DATASET] [--ano_class ANO_CLASS]
                                 [--epochs EPOCHS] [--beta BETA] [--gamma GAMMA]